tomp6555/deep-learning-classifier/README.md

 Prerequisites
 Ensure you have the classifier_model.h5 file (generated from training) is in the same directory as `analysis.py`

-#### Run analysis script
+#### Run analysis script:

 1. **Save the script**: Put `analysis.py` in your working directory.
+The script will print the predicted class and confidence score.
+Save a new image with overlayed label and score
 2. **Update `input_image_path`**: In the script, point to the image you want to analyze.

-The script will:

-* Print the predicted class and confidence score.
-* Save a new image with overlayed label and score.

 ---